nickabattista/IB2d/README.txt

             ex1: - heart tube that pumps via muscle activation using combined length/tension - Hill model
             ex2: - heart tube that pumps via dynamic suction pumping by changing resting lengths of springs
             ex3: - heart tube that pumps via peristaltic waves of contraction by changing resting lengths of springs
+    5. "Channel"
+	    various channel flow examples with parabolic flow being produced by arbitrary force on Eulerian grid

 -It has the ability to read in Lagrangian Point Data (.vertex), Springs (.spring), Torsional Springs (.beam),
     Target Pts (.target), and Muscle Pts (.muscle)!

 -It has the function for updating target point positions, similar files for updating_springs() and update_beams()
     can be made analogously.
 No file for update_beams() exists, yet.

+-It can have pseudo-inflow conditions by inducing an arbitrary force onto the Eulerian grid

 -It plots the Lagrangian structure along with Eulerian velocity, just the Lagrangian structure itself,
     and a colormap of vorticity w/ immersed structure overlaid.